Mickey’s Not So Scary Halloween Party Guide (For 2023)

 Before wrapping things up, I wanted to share a few more photos of a little Haunted Mansion fun offered at Mickey’s Not So Scary Halloween Party.

-Madame Carlotta and the Haunted Mansion’s butler often make appearances throughout the evening in front of the mansion.
+Madame Carlotta and the Haunted Mansion’s butler often appear on the front lawn of the Haunted Mansion.

 The darker the evening gets, the more she tends to light up.
 They have a hilarious spiel.